DATA-TRAC/consumer-complaint-response/README.md

 [Back to Top](#company-response-to-consumer-complaints)

-The Consumer Financial Protection Bureau (CFPB) has a Consumer Complaint Database that is a collection of complaints about consumer financial products and services that they sent to companies for a response.
+The Consumer Financial Protection Bureau (CFPB) has a consumer complaint database that is a collection of complaints about consumer financial products and services that they sent to companies for a response.
 Complaints are published after the company responds, confirming a commercial relationship with the consumer, or after 15 days, whichever comes first.
-Complaints referred to other regulators, such as complaints about depository institutions with less than $10 billion in assets, are not published in the Consumer Complaint Database.
+Complaints referred to other regulators, such as complaints about depository institutions with less than $10 billion in assets, are not published in the consumer complaint database.

 This database is not a statistical sample of consumers’ experiences in the marketplace.
 Complaints are not necessarily representative of all consumers’ experiences and complaints do not constitute “information” for purposes of the Information Quality Act.

 Complaint volume should be considered in the context of company size and/or market share.
 For example, companies with more customers may have more complaints than companies with fewer customers.
 CFPB encourages users to pair complaint data with public and private datasets for additional context.

-The Bureau publishes the consumer’s narrative description of his or her experience if the consumer opts to share it publicly and after the Bureau removes personal information.
+The Bureau removes PII and publishes the consumer’s narrative of their experience **if** the consumer opts to share it publicly.
 CFPB doesn’t verify all the allegations in complaint narratives.
 Unproven allegations in consumer narratives should be regarded as opinions, not facts.
 CFPB does not adopt the views expressed and makes no representation that the consumers’ allegations are accurate, clear, complete, or unbiased in substance or presentation.
 Users should consider what conclusions may be fairly drawn from complaints alone.

 ## Project Goal